LearnWeb3DAO/Flash-Loans/README.md

   {}
 ```

 The first function we implemented was `createFlashLoan` which takes in the asset and amount from the user for which he wants to start the flash loan.
-Now for the receiver address, you can specify the address of the `FlashLoanExample Contract` and we have no params so lets just keep it as empty.
+Now for the receiver address, you can specify the address of the `FlashLoanExample Contract` and we have no params, so let's just keep it as empty.
 For `referralCode` we kept it as 0 because this transaction was executed by user directly without any middle man.
 To read more about these parameters you can go [here](https://docs.aave.com/developers/core-contracts/pool).
 After declaring these variables, you can call the `flashLoanSimple` method inside the instance of the `Pool Contract` which is initialized within the `FlashLoanSimpleReceiverBase` which our contract had inherited, you can look at the code [here](https://github.com/aave/aave-v3-core/blob/master/contracts/flashloan/base/FlashLoanSimpleReceiverBase.sol#L19).

 <Quiz questionId="58eb6e07-7544-44d6-b4d1-4abc5fb350e0" />